Navigation & Path Planning

 • Used for immediate decisions

 Why two costmaps?
-The global costmap gives the "big picture" route.
-The local costmap handles the messy reality of moment-to-moment driving.
+The global costmap gives the big-picture route.
+The local costmap handles moment-to-moment driving.

 The global planner finds a path from the robot's current position to the goal on the global costmap.